updated Summer 2018

 Wondering how to move to Spain?
+Asking yourself how you can prepare to move to Spain?

 Our biggest piece of advice to prospective expats is always the same: DO YOUR HOMEWORK!
 There are a number of factors that go into making the decision to move, from location to duration and everything else under the Spanish sol.
 As expats in Spain who have successfully helped others transition into their vida española, we want to make it easy for you.
-So, here’s the Cliffsnotes version of the most important steps to take when gearing up for your move:

 Learn (some of) the Language